aqthai/aqthai/README.md

 [HackerRank](https://www.hackerrank.com/alvinquanthai)

 🌱 I’m currently running on solar power,
-💞️ and looking for time to write intentionally.
+✏️ and looking for time to write.

 | Language | Proficiency |
 | ----------- | ----------- |